Earl Cameron: Television career

 He also appeared in many one-off TV dramas, including: Television Playhouse (1957); A World Inside BBC (1962); ITV Play of the Week (two stories – The Gentle Assassin (1962) and I Can Walk Where I Like Can't I?
 (1964); the BBC's Wind Versus Polygamy (1968); ITV's A Fear of Strangers (1964), in which he played Ramsay, a black saxophonist and small-time criminal who is detained by the police on suspicion of murder and is also racially abused by a Chief Inspector Dyke (played by Stanley Baker); Festival: the Respectful Prostitute (1964); ITV Play of the Week – The Death of Bessie Smith (1965); Theatre 625: The Minister (1965); The Great Kandinsky (1994); and two episodes of Thirty-Minute Theatre (Anything You Say in 1969 and Soldier Ants in 1971).

 Radio work

 In 2017, a month after his 100th birthday, Cameron was cast in a BBC Radio 4 adaptation of Neil Gaiman's novel Anansi Boys, starring Lenny Henry.

 Personal life

 From 1963, Cameron was a practitioner of the Baháʼí Faith, joining the religion at the time of the first Baháʼí World Congress, held at London's Royal Albert Hall.

+In the mid-to-late 1970s, Cameron stopped acting for a time.
+He and his family moved to the Solomon Islands, as he sought to dedicate himself more fully to the Bahá'í faith.
+During this time, he ran an ice cream business in Honiara.
+Following the death of his wife Audrey in 1994, Cameron returned to the UK and resumed his acting career.

-The Baháʼí community held a reception in London in 2007 to honour his 90th birthday.
+The Bahá'í community held a reception in London in 2007 to honour his 90th birthday.
 He lived in Kenilworth, Warwickshire, England.
 He was survived by his second wife, Barbara Bower.
 His first wife, Audrey Godowski, whom he had married in 1959, died in 1994.
 He had six children, five by his first marriage.